kronicle114/lighthouse/README.md

 Description: The most active online community for female developers Member Count: 130

+## Instructions
-Challenge prompts can be seen in `README` and my solutions seen in `solutions.js`
+* Challenge prompts can be seen in `README` with hints from each day.
+*  `solutions.js` has all the solutions with minimal notes
+*  `draft.js` has all previous versions of my code

 ## Show Grid